-If you’re older than 55, you can choose to continue your annual mammograms or opt to have one every two years, says Dr. Connie Lehman, Chief of the Breast Imaging Clinic at Massachusetts General Hospital and professor of Radiology at Harvard Medical School.
+If you’re older than 55, you can choose to continue your annual mammograms or opt to have one every two years, she says.
 If you’re post-menopausal, Dr. Lehman says you may be able to reduce the frequency of your mammograms to every other year.